YashdalfTheGray/talks/canary/outline.md

 # Canaries and Acceptance Testing Using Docker

-Each of these headings will eventually turn into a a group of slides, slide break noted.
+Each of these headings will eventually turn into a group of slides, slide break noted.

 ## Intro